-Before we get into this Pinnacle Studio 24 review fully there are a few details it is probably best to get out of the way from the beginning.
+Before I get into any kind of Pinnacle Studio 25 review fully there are a few details it is probably best to get out of the way from the beginning.

-This is only the fourth time I have included Pinnacle Studio on my site as a recommended software choice for video editing.
+This is only the fifth time I have included Pinnacle Studio on my site as a recommended software choice for video editing.

 It is one of the oldest digital video editing packages that is still available today so let’s address that elephant in the room right off the bat.